stsan9/AnomalyDetection4Jets/README.md

 log on to pod
 ```
-kubectl exec -it gpu-pod-example  bash
+kubectl exec -it gpu-pod-example --bash
 ```

 once logged on, check out code and launch jupyter